Game Content Usage Rules

 - If your Item is an app or website, it can’t include any malware, adware, spyware or lead to spam or phishing attempts.

 - You cannot enter into any agreement with someone else to exclusively distribute your Item even if they don't pay you.
-We give you this license so that you can make cool Items and share them far and wide.
+We give you this licence so that you can make cool Items and share them far and wide.
 Someone else holding your Item back from wide distribution means: (a) it's not going far and wide; and (b) it is very likely that person is trying to use the Game Content to promote their commercial venture.
 That's not what these Rules are about.

 - Where someone is trying to use Game Content to promote their commercial venture (even just a commercial website), they need our permission to do this.
-That is not allowed today unless that person has a commercial license from us, and so far, we haven't given anyone permission to do this.
+That is not allowed today unless that person has a commercial licence from us, and so far, we haven't given anyone permission to do this.
 We'll let you know if we do.

-- If you want to use the soundtracks or audio effects from the original game, we often license those from or to third parties and don't always have the rights to pass them on to you.
+- If you want to use the soundtracks or audio effects from the original game, we often licence those from or to third parties and don't always have the rights to pass them on to you.
 If we do, we'll let you know.
 For example, we might mention on the community website for a particular game whether you have these rights, so you'd do well to check.
 If we don't let you know, you need permission from a third party, especially for games with licensed music.
 But we'll confirm right here that the music from Halo 3 is available for your use in non-profit ventures thanks to an arrangement with O'Donnell/Salvatori, Inc., composers of this iconic theme.

 - You can't infringe anyone's IP rights in your Item.